kevinmichaelchen/api-dispatch/README.md

 H3 is covered in more detail in [`./docs/h3.md`](./docs/h3.md).

-Briefly, H3 tessellatees the world into hexagons at various intersections.
+Briefly, H3 tessellatees the world into hexagons at various resolutions.
 We rank by distance using the concept of [k-rings](https://h3geo.org/docs/api/traversal/#kring), which are akin to [concentric circles](https://en.wikipedia.org/wiki/Concentric_objects).